-He came to class reeking of the brothel where he had spent the night and of the undistilled Katikala that still swam in his body.
-He was a drunk fool, my Amharic teacher, a man small in stature and in mind and prone to hurling insults at his students in the cruelest words he could conjure in the Amharic language.
+He came to class reeking of the brothel where he had spent the night and of the Katikala that still sloshed in his body.
+He was a drunk fool, my history teacher, a man small both in stature and in mind and prone to hurling insults at his students in the cruelest words he could conjure in the Amharic language.
 He was unashamed to discharge audible bodily vapors so putrid those of us condemned to his class learned to hate our own language.

 But then there were those rare moments of sobriety that more than made up for the daily gaseous inferno.
-A lucid clear-eyed man would bounce from the door to his desk in his heavy platform shoes and bark a perky "endimin aderachuh!" to a room of adolescents uncertain how to deal with the malevolent moods of an alcoholic teacher.
-A torturous gilmicha (glare-filled) roll-call later, the tiny man would ceremoniously reach for a crumpled paperback from his equally crumpled jacket.
+A lucid clear-eyed man would bounce from the door to his desk in his heavy platform shoes and bark a perky "endimin aderachuh!" to a room of adolescents who never figured how to deal with the malevolent moods of an alcoholic teacher.
+A torturous gilmiCHa-filled roll-call later, the tiny man would ceremoniously reach for a crumpled paperback from a crumpled overworn jacket.
 He would then launch into a dramatic reading from Oromay, the recently published novel by Bealu Girma.

 He told us he read Bealu Girma "for both content and form" ("le fere negeruna l'aTaTalu.")
 The year was 1983 and the teacher's occasional reading of possibly the most controversial Ethiopian novel of all time kept his students who were no more than fifteen years of age, riveted.
 As we sat lost in Bealu's tempestuous world of love and war, none of us knew the novel had already unleashed forces that ultimately took from Ethiopia's literary scene a writer whom Reidulf Molvaer, contemporary chronicler of Ethiopia's writers, describes as "the most consistently good writer Ethiopia has produced."
 (Black Lions: The Creative Lives of Modern Ethiopia's Literary Giants, 1997).